HarishKumar097/test-package/README.md

 console.log("Live Stream Simulcast Details:", getLiveSimulcast);
 ```

-#### Update Live Stream Simulcast
+#### Update Live Stream Simulcast:

 Use the `updateLiveStreamSimulcast` method to update the configuration of a simulcast stream.
 Provide the `streamId`, `simulcastId`, and the fields you want to update.
-For more details, refer to the [Update Live Stream Simulcast](https://docs.fastpix.io/reference/update-specific-simulcast-of-stream) API documentation.
+For more details, refer to the [Update a specific simulcast of a stream](https://docs.fastpix.io/reference/update-specific-simulcast-of-stream) API documentation.

 ```javascript
 const updateLiveSimulcast = await fastpix.updateLiveStreamSimulcast(